PaulSouille/PaulSouille/README.md

 [![Banner](./assets/background.png)](https://paulsouille.fr)

-# Hi there i'm Paul Souillé, french developper
+# Hi there I'm Paul Souillé, french developper
+I'm student at EPSI and developer for Claranet.
+Sometimes in my free time I create and sell some websites for people related to video games.
+I'm esport lover.

 ## 🔭 I’m currently working with NestJS, Vue and Angular for Claranet